 Body mapping is a visual tool used to draw awareness to the physical and mental impact of our emotions.

-Adults know when our body is reacting to our emotional state.
+Adults know when our bodies are reacting to our emotional state.
 We know we get butterflies in our stomach when we are excited or sweaty palms when we are anxious.

 Children don’t have as much experience reading their body’s signals.
-When my eldest son was 9 years old he experienced crippling stomach pain for months and underwent a lot of testing before we narrowed it down to anxiety.
+When my eldest son was nine years old, he experienced crippling stomach pain for months and underwent a lot of testing before we narrowed it down to anxiety.

 Body mapping involves colouring so is a great for engaging kids.
 They can get creative and colourful which will help reinforce the lesson.

-- Start by drawing an outline of a body on a piece of paper (or finding a handy template to print on Pintrest like this one).
+- Start by drawing an outline of a body on a piece of paper (or finding a handy template to print on Pinterest like this one).

 - Allocate each emotion a colour and get your child to visualise how their body feels when they experience a range of emotions.

 - Get them to colour in the areas of the body that react to the corresponding emotion.
-For example, when they are angry they might clench their fists (colour hands red) and their heart might race (colour that red too).
+For example, when they are angry, they might clench their fists (colour hands red), and their heart might race (colour heart area red too).

 Obviously there will be parts of the body that react to a number of emotions so colours will overlap.
-That’s ok!
+That’s okay!

-It is important to name the emotions and you may need to prompt your child by using scenarios to think about how they feel physically in certain situations.
+It is important to name the big emotions as you go.
+You may need to prompt your child by using scenarios to think about how they feel physically in certain situations.